sap-tutorials/Tutorials/tutorials/odata-03-webide-odata-features/odata-03-webide-odata-features.md

 - a call to retrieve the first 20 entries in the `Products` entity set, via a combination of the system query options `$skip=0` and `$top=20`.
 You can also see that the `$orderby` system query option is being used; this is caused by the `sorter` specification in the binding of the `Products` entity to the Table control's "items" aggregation.

-> If you want to investigate this `sorter` specification in the "items" binding, look in the `Worklist.view.xml` file and search for the `<Table>` XML element.
+> If you want to investigate this `sorter` specification in the "items" binding, look in the `Worklist.view.xml` file (open it using the context menu to select the Code Editor rather than the Layout Editor) and search for the `<Table>` XML element.

 Can you guess what will happen if you press the **More** button at the bottom of the products display?

 Do it now.